Sboursen/amce_basket/README.md

 ### 4. Run the Test Suite

-The project has a full test suite using RSpec, with both high-level integration tests and isolated unit tests for each strategy.
+The project has a full test suite using RSpec, with both high-level integration tests that verify the system as a whole, and isolated unit tests for each strategy and component.

 ```bash
 bundle exec rspec